-Rowan D. Wilson, Associate Judge of the Court of Appeals, was born in Pomona, California in 1960, and grew up in Berkeley, California.
+Rowan D. Wilson, Chief Judge of the Court of Appeals, was born in Pomona, California in 1960, and grew up in Berkeley, California.
 He received his A.B. degree from Harvard College in 1981, and his J.D. degree from Harvard Law School in 1984.
 He was admitted to the bar of the State of California in 1985, and the bar of the State of New York in 1987.
 From 1984 to 1986, he served as a judicial law clerk to the Honorable James R. Browning, Chief Judge of the United States Court of Appeals for the Ninth Circuit, based in San Francisco, California.

 This is Judge Wilson’s current Court of Appeals biography, also accessible here.